 I am excited to bring you an idea even your BIGGEST kids will love to partake in during your holiday classroom party.
-The images below are from when taught primary grades, but I can tell you that even middle school ages enjoy the challenge!
-If you are looking for a fun idea for those last days of school before the winter break, you have to give this a try…
+The images below are from when taught primary grades, but I can tell you that even middle school students enjoy the challenge!
+If you are looking for a fun idea for those last days of school before the winter break, you have to try this plastic wrap party ball idea…

 Holiday parties are events that students really look forward to at EVERY age.
-Even my BIG KIDS love celebrating holidays with one another throughout the course of the year.
+Even my BIG KIDS love celebrating holidays with one another throughout during this festive time of year.
 I am one of those teachers that loves to have fun, too!
-It can be a bit pricey and time-consuming to coordinate it all, however!
+However, it can be difficult to find cheap and easy games to play within a classroom setting!

-I am ALWAYS on the hunt for new ideas…I have seen this “UNWRAP A PARTY” BALL idea on Pinterest and decided that I just had to give it a try.
+I am ALWAYS on the hunt for new ideas…I have seen this “UNWRAP A PARTY BALL” idea on Pinterest and decided that I just had to give it a try.
 Because I had the fun task of planning, organizing, and implementing a game at my oldest son’s classroom holiday party, I thought this was the perfect time to give it a shot.
-So here is a very simple “how-to create” this “Unwrap a Party” Ball to use with even your BIGGEST kids…
+So here is a very simple “how-to create” this plastic wrap ball to use with even your BIGGEST kids…

 I bought the following items: